dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 ## Fields

-Json.NET can serialize and deserialize fields as well as properties.
-The current release of `System.Text.Json` only works with properties.
+Json.NET can serialize and deserialize fields as well as properties. `System.Text.Json` only works with properties.
 For more information, see issue [36505](https://github.com/dotnet/corefx/issues/36505) in the dotnet/corefx GitHub repository.

 ## Private setters

-Json.NET can use private property setters.
-The current release of `System.Text.Json` supports only public setters.
+Json.NET can use private property setters. `System.Text.Json` supports only public setters.
 For more information, see issue [38163](https://github.com/dotnet/corefx/issues/38163) in the dotnet/corefx GitHub repository.

 ## Preserve object references and handle loops